 ACC does not privilege either early-career or established applicants.
 Most importantly, an ACC grant is not an award for previous work, and a candidate who has achieved renown will not be competitive if his or her proposal does not meet ACC’s criteria for cultural engagement and impact.
 However, a recent graduate who has produced little work is also not likely to be competitive.
 Past grant recipients range in age from their 20s to their 80s, and there are no age restrictions.

 Q: What do you mean by “process not production?”

-Because ACC’s mission is focused first and foremost on cultural exchange, grants are primarily made to support travel that results in cultural immersion; meaningful engagement; significant contributions to greater cross-cultural understanding; and peer-to-peer dialogue, relationship-building, or exchange of best practices.
+Because ACC’s mission is focused on cultural exchange, grants are primarily made to support travel that results in cultural immersion; meaningful engagement; significant contributions to greater cross-cultural understanding; and peer-to-peer dialogue, relationship-building, or exchange of knowledge.
 ACC does not support touring, performance, exhibition, or other types of travel focused on the production of work or audience-driven outcomes.
 This does not mean that you cannot have an end-goal of creating or showing new work.
 However, successful proposals will show a strong commitment to engaging in a process of discovery.

 Q: I have been accepted to a studio residency program and need funding to participate.
 Is this eligible?

 Because studio residencies are often focused on the creation of new work and may not provide opportunities for engagement outside the studio, these types of proposals tend to be less competitive, though they are not ineligible.

 Q: Is there a limit on how many countries I can visit?

 There is no limit on the number of countries you may visit on your grant, but because cultural immersion and deep engagement are priorities, proposals for short trips to a number of different countries may be less competitive.
 A strong case should be made for why it is necessary to visit each country to carry out the proposed project.